yugjindal22/SprintHacks-Hackathon/README.md

 Please note that the "Library" folder is excluded from this repository due to its size.
 It will be auto-generated when you open the project in Unity.

-Also, due to file size limits, the files inside the "textures" folder within the "Assets" folder are not included in this repository.
+Also, due to file size limits, the "textures" folder within the "Assets" folder is not included in this repository.
 You may need to add them manually to run the project.